zanac/temperature-heatmap-card/README.md

 title: Temperature Esterne
 ```

+## About me
+My real name is Vanni Brutto, for friends... just call me Zanac

 ## General thanks
 * [Home Assistant](https://www.home-assistant.io/)
 * kandsten that make ha-heatmap-card that i use to get some idea of how to implement my card https://github.com/kandsten/ha-heatmap-card/